Skip to content

 • Use cache for re-entrancy, retries, and fast guards around expensive steps.

-• For Search, use persistence for Crawl/Parse and cache for Tokenize/Index.
+• For Search (the search indexing/reference example), use persistence for Crawl/Parse and cache for Tokenize/Index.

-If you want the cache to act as a durable materialisation layer (read-first, skip step on hit) without building a dedicated indexing/read API, you can run the cache as a durable Redis store and rely on the existing cache pre-read + skip behavior in the runner.
+If you want the cache to act as a durable read-first layer (read-first, skip step on hit) without building a dedicated indexing/read API, you can run the cache as a durable Redis store and rely on the existing cache pre-read + skip behaviour in the runner.

 Recommended setup: